Juana-89/portfolio-devchallenges/README.md

 <br>

 - What was your experience?
 I can say you that my experience was gratifying.
 - What have you learned/improved?
-I practiced using tailwind class
+I practiced using Ant design
-- Your wisdom?
-Tailwind classes

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->